 The Association Health and Dental Plan has eight options from which you can choose.
 You can select the option that best fit your family’s budget and medical needs.

 The plans break down into four plans with levels of health and dental benefits.
-Another four others offer dental coverage only.
+Another four offer dental coverage only.

 Businesses may offer these plans to employees.
 You may also buy a plan as an individual to supplement existing health coverage.
 This is helpful for the self-employed.